hfiref0x/KDU/Source/Utils/readme.txt

 GenAsIo2Unlock is a special utility used to generate "unlocking" resource which is required for working with AsIO2 driver.
 Full source of this utility included in Source\Utils\GenAsIo2Unlock.
 Compiled version located in Sources\Hamakaze\Utils\GenAsIo2Unlock.exe.
 Warning - this utility is set on execution at post-build-event for both Debug/Release configurations.
 If you don't want to run precompiled version replace it with newly compiled from sources.
 If you remove this post-build-event newly compiled KDU will NOT BE ABLE to use AsIO2 driver (provider #13).

+PCOMP is an auxiliary utility used to compress provider files.
+It is not intended for general use and only used when you need to generate new binary blobs for providers dll.